 - Break down larger projects into smaller chunks that will take fewer Pomodoro sessions.

 - Wait until the timer is up to check emails or respond to requests.
 Don’t get distracted!

 - Commit to taking your full breaks to refresh your mind and breathe.

-- While a physical timer is recommended, there are many Youtube videos you can use to time out your sessions and breaks as well.
+- While a physical timer is recommended, there are many YouTube videos you can use.

 First-hand review: As someone who admittedly gets distracted easily, I found the Pomodoro Technique extremely helpful.
 Focusing without distractions for 25 minutes becomes much more manageable when you know you have a 5-minute break coming up to check email and messages.
 I did find that my messages would pile up during the sessions, though, so for jobs that require frequent communication with coworkers, you may need to work some flexibility into your sessions.